mitchejj-attic/mitchejj.github.com/_posts/2012-09-04-giving-back.md

 __The probelm:__ Jekyll on heroku publishes mysterious pages, and they all relate to your project someway, somehow.

 __The solution:__ Let's call the directory where Jekyll is installed & running from the root /.
 Heroku installs the applications gems in `/vendor`.
 When Jekyll builds the site it scans all files and folder in the root file directory, including `/vendor`.
-Fix is to simple edit `_config.yml` and put ‘vendor’ in the exclude array.
+Fix is to simple edit `_config.yml` and put `vendor` in the exclude array.